HMO102 - Science of Vision 1

 Assessment task 1: Ongoing self-reflection (700 words) 15%

-Assessment task 3: Group assignment - comprising a group oral presentation (20 minutes) and a written plan (750 words) 20%
+Assessment task 3: Group-based oral communication assignment - comprising a group oral presentation (20 minutes), a written plan (750 words), and individual contribution reports 20%

 Unit Fee Information